wpexpertsio/login-designer/readme.txt

 License: @@pkg.license
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Login Designer is the easiest way to style a custom login page for your WordPress login, register and forgot password forms, right from the live-action WordPress Customizer.
+Login Designer is the best way to style a custom login page for your WordPress login, register and forgot password forms, right from the live-action WordPress Customizer.

 == Description ==